Our ﬁrst relationships are within the womb when as a tiny bunch of cells we begin our journey in life.

 I am hopeful that in teaching and writing, I can share my experience and research with others, so it will become the norm to honour and respect the dynamic connection between an infant, their mother, their father and family.

-I invite you to follow these link to the full articles on the Nurturing Naturally website.
+Follow these links to the full articles on the Nurturing Naturally website.

 1. Schwartz, R. (2012).
 Your Soul’s Plan: Discovering the Real Meaning of the Life You Planned